My keys

 Sometimes I need access to a computer set up by others and they can send me the password using encrypted e-mail - see GPG above - or use my SSH public key.

-The key I use can be downloaded here and verified with this signature (if you have verified my PGP key first of course).
+The key I use can be downloaded here and verified with this signature If you have verified my PGP key first of course.

 Installing my SSH key

-First you should add a user - I prefer user id hlk then make the directory .ssh and install the key with the correct ownership and permissions.
+First you should add a user - I prefer the user id hlk then make the directory .ssh and install the key with the correct ownership and permissions.

 # cd ~hlk